European Accessibility Act

 What is the European Accessibility Act (EAA)?

-The basic idea of the EAA is to standardize the accessibility rules of the EU member states.
+The basic idea of the EAA is to standardise the accessibility rules of the EU member states.
 In Germany, the EAA directive has been implemented with the Barrierefreiheitsstärkungsgesetz (BFSG).
 In Austria, it is the Accessibility Act (BaFG).
 This should ultimately make it easier for companies to operate in the European single market , as described in Article 1 of the Directive:

-Anyone who violates the requirements of the Accessibility Act after June 28, 2025, must expect expensive penalties - up to 100,000 euros in Germany.
+Anyone who violates the requirements of the Accessibility Act after 28 June 2025 must expect expensive penalties – up to 100,000 euros in Germany.
 But more on this later.

 Examples of disabilities that can affect the usability of websites:

-- Blindness, visual impairment, color blindness
+• Blindness, visual impairment, colour blindness

-- Deafness, hearing impairment
+• Deafness, hearing impairment

-- Motor restrictions
+• Motor restrictions

-- Reduced cognitive abilities
+• Reduced cognitive abilities

 In the end, many people will benefit from this.
 After all, easy-to-use and easy-to-understand websites are a plus for everyone.